If you compost, you already toss banana peels into your compost pile or compost bin.

 A fermented banana peel slurry makes an excellent side dressing for blooming plants.
 This concoction helps encourage bigger and better blooms.

 To create a fermented banana peel slurry, place a few banana peels into a mason jar and add water.
-Put a weight on top of the peels so that they stay submerged.
+Put a weight on top of the skins so that they stay submerged.
 Cover the jar with a cloth and use a rubber band to keep it in place.

 Leave the jar sitting at a comfortable room temperature in dim light for about a week.
 This will allow beneficial bacteria to release the nutrients contained in the banana peel.
 At the end of the week, drain the peels, saving the water to use as a liquid fertilizer.